*** This post was updated in October 2019 to reflect policy developments ***

 Ninety percent of local authorities also support implementation of a mandatory CDS.
 This tells us a lot because local authorities are responsible for dealing with waste and recycling and so presumably favour initiatives that are going to make their job easier (i.e. will actually work and be cost-effective).

-Well, the short answer is that major players in the packaging and beverage industry oppose CDS because at the moment they’re getting a free-ride that they don’t want to end.
+Well, the short answer is that major players in the packaging and beverage industry have opposed CDS for a long time.
+Without CDS, beverage companies get a free-ride they don’t want to end.
 Beverage companies currently have no responsibility whatsoever to ensure that their beverage containers get recycled or are not littered.
 Furthermore, the costs of dealing with a business’ containers are not borne by them, but by councils, rate payers, the public, and of course, the environment.
-In contrast, under a CDS regime, beverage companies would have to make a small contribution towards the scheme’s running costs (though, we’re talking something very minute – 1 cent per beverage container at most), which the companies would either absorb themselves, or pass on to consumers.
+In contrast, under a CDS regime, beverage companies would have to make a small contribution towards the scheme’s running costs (though, we’re talking something very small – 1 cent per beverage container at most), which the companies would either absorb themselves, or pass on to consumers.

 Through The Packaging Forum, the packaging industry and major beverage companies have been lobbying very hard, in public and behind the scenes, to avoid a CDS in NZ (though, we should note and acknowledge that some beverage companies do support CDS).
 You can read the industry’s position in The Packaging Forum’s 2016 response to Envision’s 2015 InCENTive to Recycle report.
 You can read Warren Snow’s response to The Packaging Forum’s arguments here (Warren Snow was the lead author of the InCENTive to Recycle).